-D. FISCAL YEAR 2023/2024 ANNUAL FINDING OF SUBSTANTIAL COMPLIANCE WITH THE RECHARGE MASTER PLAN
+C. FISCAL YEAR 2023/2024 ANNUAL FINDING OF SUBSTANTIAL COMPLIANCE WITH THE RECHARGE MASTER PLAN

-Recommend to the Watermaster Board to adopt the finding that Watermaster is in substantial compliance with the Recharge Master Plan.
-(Page 37)
+Recommend to the Advisory Committee to recommend to the Watermaster Board to adopt the finding that Watermaster is in substantial compliance with the Recharge Master Plan.
+(Page 39)

-E. 2023/24 ANNUAL REPORT OF THE GROUND-LEVEL MONITORING PROGRAM
+D. 2023/24 ANNUAL REPORT OF THE GROUND-LEVEL MONITORING PROGRAM

-Recommend to the Watermaster Board to approve the 2023/24 Annual Report of the Ground-Level Monitoring Program (GLMP), and direct staff to file a copy with the Court.
-(Page 45)
+Recommend to the Advisory Committee to recommend to the Watermaster Board to approve the 2023/24 Annual Report of the Ground-Level Monitoring Program (GLMP), and direct staff to file a copy with the Court.
+(Page 47)